 - Go to www.fafsa.gov to file your FAFSA.
 Be sure to apply for your PIN (and your parent if parent information is required) during the FAFSA filing process.
 Use the PIN to electronically sign your FAFSA.
 Our FAFSA school code is 001999.

 - Once your FAFSA if processed by the U.S. Department of Education, you will be sent a Student Aid Report.
 If you filed electronically, the SAR will sent to you via email.
 If you filed by paper or did not provide an email address, the SAR will be sent to you by mail.

 - Review the SAR for comments and incorrect information.
 If accurate, keep the SAR for your records.
 If you find any errors, you can correct this by returning the paper SAR or by making corrections to a processed FAFSA online.
-If you used estimated tax return information when completing the FAFSA, remember to update your FAFSA with actual tax information by using the IRS Data Retrieval Tool after you file your federal income tax return.
+If you used estimated tax return information when completing the FAFSA, remember to update your FAFSA with actual tax information by using the after you file your federal income tax return.

 Financial Aid: Start-to-Finish

 You can file the FAFSA while you are filing for admission to U of L.

 - In order to be awarded on time, transfer or newly admitted spring-only students must have a completed financial aid file, be enrolled in classes at UofL, and have canceled any pending financial aid at other institutions 30-45 working days prior to UofL's first disbursement date for that semester.
 If you are a transfer student starting spring 2015, then you may have already filed a FAFSA for your previous school.
 If this is the case, then you need to confirm that the UofL school code (001999) is listed on your 2014-2015 FAFSA.